ANYANTUDRE/Data-Cleaning/README.md

 # Data-Cleaning
-This repository contains learning ressources about Data Cleaning
+This repository contains learning ressources i.e., exercices from Kaggle about Data Cleaning